charlie5/lace-prototype-deprecated/README.md

 `$ git clone https://github.com/charlie5/cBound.git`

-Adding the following lines to ~/.bashrc (or equivalent) will set the ADA_PROJECT_PATH for all gnat project files:
+Adding the following lines to ~/.bashrc (or equivalent) will set the GPR_PROJECT_PATH for all gnat project files:

 ```bash
 export opengl_profile=desk